agiliq/tweetable-python/index.rst

 Tweetable Python
 ==================

+    Judge me by my size, do you?
+Hmm, hmm. - Yoda.

 A book of 128 short (280 chars or less) python commands which get the job done.

 Inspired by Peteris Krumins' Perl One Liners.